Tele-AI/doc-ops-mcp/README.md

   3. Automatically add watermark (if `WATERMARK_IMAGE` is configured)
   4. Optionally add QR code (if `addQrCode=true` and `QR_CODE_IMAGE` is configured)

+#### Third-Party Dependency Disclaimer

+**Important Notice**: `playwright-mcp` is an independent third-party project.
+This project (doc-ops-mcp) does not assume responsibility for:

+- The availability, security, or behavior of `playwright-mcp`
+- Any issues, vulnerabilities, or data loss caused by `playwright-mcp`
+- The maintenance, updates, or support of `playwright-mcp`

+**Users must:**
+- Review and comply with `playwright-mcp`'s own license terms and conditions
+- Understand the risks associated with using third-party dependencies
+- Ensure `playwright-mcp` meets their security and compliance requirements
+- Monitor `playwright-mcp` for updates and security patches independently

+Please refer to the official `playwright-mcp` documentation and repository for license information, security advisories, and usage guidelines.

 ### Configuration Requirements

 1. **Install playwright-mcp**: